cknolla/homelab-ansible/readme.md

 To automate the configuration of homelab servers

 # Overview
-1. Using `cert_renewal.py`, check for and renew server certs if less than threshold days till expiration via vault intermediate CA.
+1. Using `cert_renewal.py`, check for and renew server certs if less than threshold days till expiration via vault intermediate CA
-1. Bootstrap freshly made servers to be accessible by ansible.
+1. Bootstrap freshly made servers to be accessible by ansible
-1. Perform a set of common tasks that all servers should have.
+1. Perform a set of common tasks that all servers should have
-    - Create `casey` user and inject client pubkeys.
+    - Create `casey` user and inject client pubkeys
-    - Copy in profile files such as `.bash_aliases`.
+    - Copy in profile files such as `.bash_aliases`
-    - `apt update` and `apt upgrade-dist`.
+    - `apt update` and `apt upgrade-dist`
-    - Install common packages.
+    - Install common packages
-    - Copy homelab root CA and make it locally trusted.
+    - Copy homelab root CA and make it locally trusted
 1. Install and configure nginx on proxy machine
+    - For each proxy destination:
-    - Copy site config for each proxy destination
+        - Copy site config
-    - Copy certs for each proxy destinations
+        - Copy cert
-    - Enable site configs and disable default config
+        - Enable site config
+    -  Disable default config
 1. Install and configure apache servers
     - Similar to proxy playbook, but configure server per-host rather than via proxy